loganbvh/superscreen/docs/background.rst

 =================

 In order to numerically solve :eq:`eq4` and :eq:`eq9`, we have to discretize the films, holes, and the vacuum regions surrounding them.
-Here, we use a triangular (Delaunay) mesh, consisting of :math:`n` points (or vertices) which together form :math:`m` triangles.
+We use a triangular (Delaunay) mesh, consisting of :math:`n` points (or vertices) which together form :math:`m` triangles.

-Below, we denote column vectors and matrices using bold font. :math:`\mathbf{A}\mathbf{B}` denotes matrix multiplication, with :math:`(\mathbf{A}\mathbf{B})_{ij}=\sum_{k=1}^\ell A_{ik}B_{kj}` (:math:`\ell` being the number of columns in :math:`\mathbf{A}` and the number of rows in :math:`\mathbf{B}`).
+Below we denote column vectors and matrices using bold font. :math:`\mathbf{A}\mathbf{B}` denotes matrix multiplication, with :math:`(\mathbf{A}\mathbf{B})_{ij}=\sum_{k=1}^\ell A_{ik}B_{kj}` (:math:`\ell` being the number of columns in :math:`\mathbf{A}` and the number of rows in :math:`\mathbf{B}`).
 Column vectors are treated as matrices with